MuddyMaps/MuddyMaps.js/README.md

 ```

 When you're finished using the HTTP server, go back to the terminal and safely terminate the HTTP server with `ctrl + c`.

+This project runs entirely in the browser and does not require any server computation.
+However, due to modern web browsers' adherence to the same origin policy, you need to serve the files from a webserver that allows same origin policy.
+This will allow Muddy Maps to access your CSV to read the data and do its analysis.

 #### Thanks to the following contributors